michael/documents-legacy/2013-01-09-substance-okfn.md

 ## Solutions

-Over the last 2 years we did a lot of research, built a working prototype.
+Over the last 2 years we did a lot of research and built a working prototype.
 Those are some of our conclusions that make a good digital publishing system.

 ### Separate content from presentation

-Many traditional publishing systems that store Rich Markup (such as HTML) only allow publishing in that same format, which is a serious limitation when it comes to multi-platform publishing.
+Many traditional publishing systems that store rich markup (such as HTML) only allow publishing in that same format, which is a serious limitation when it comes to multi-platform publishing.
 How would you turn an HTML document into a printable version?
 How would you optimize it for Ebook Readers that use special document formats (e.g. Amazon Kindle)?
-By storing content (plain text) and annotations separately, users gain the ability of transforming their documents any format they need.
+By storing content (plain text) and annotations separately, users gain the ability of transforming their documents into any format they need.

 ### Structured Composition

-By considering a document a sequence of content elements rather than one big chunk of formatted text document editors can provide a better way of writing semantically structured content, as opposed to visually optimized layouts as we know them from traditional word-processors.
+By considering a document a sequence of content elements rather than one big chunk of formatted text, document editors provide a better method of writing semantically structured content, as opposed to visually optimized layouts as we know them from traditional word-processors.

 ![](http://interior.substance.io/images/illustrations/semantic-writing-elements.png)

 ### Offline Editing

 We've seen the drawbacks of online publishing solutions, such as Google Docs.
-It turns out that providing an offline editor can significantly improve the user experience during editing as well as guaranteeing data security.
-Information will stay private until you synchronize your publication with a public web-server.
+It turns out that providing an offline editor can significantly improve the user experience during editing and guarantee data security.
+Information will stay private until users synchronize their publication with a public web-server.
 Besides, authors can continue editing even if there's no internet connection.

 ### Support for Collaboration